eclipse-sumo/sumo/docs/web/docs/Networks/SUMO_Road_Networks.md

 | customShape  | bool              | Whether the shape was customized by the user (and should thus not be rebuilt by [netconvert](../netconvert.md) or [netedit](../netedit.md)), default *False* |

-Please note, that the x/y-positions of the junction describe the given, not the computed centre of the junction.
+Please note, that the x/y-positions of the junction describe the given, not the computed center of the junction.
 It is allowed for two nodes to have the same position.

 !!! caution
     The maximum number of connections (links) per junction is limited to 256 since version 0.25.0.
-In earlier versions of sumoe the limit was 64.
+In earlier versions of sumo the limit was 64.

 #### Requests